 Ligatures are always a part of braces treatment, but there is also another type of elastic that some patients need for additional support.
 These are called interarch bands, and they help fix your bite and align your jaw.

-If interarch bands are part of your orthodontic treatment, you should only every take them off to eat, or to floss and brush your teeth, and only if necessary.
+If interarch bands are part of your orthodontic treatment, you should only ever take them off to eat, or to floss and brush your teeth, and only if necessary.
 Whatever your dentist or orthodontist prescribes, be sure to follow their instructions exactly, otherwise you might set your treatment off track.

 In general, interarch elastics must be replaced once a day.